akfldk1028/gridtrader_backend/llm/instructions_v1.md

 ### Data 1: Market Analysis
 - **Purpose**: Provides comprehensive analytics on the crypto trading pair to facilitate market trend analysis and guide investment decisions.
 - **Contents**: Dictionary format containing market prices, trading volumes, and various technical indicators including moving averages, momentum indicators, and volatility measures.
 Last data point in each list represents the latest data.Example structure for JSON Data 1 (Market Analysis Data) is as follows:
 - **Data Structure**: Data is organized in a dictionary where each key corresponds to a specific data series and contains a list of values.
+- **IMPORTANT** : Keep in mind that the last data in each timeframe is the most recent data.
-Example structure for JSON Data 1 (Market Analysis Data) is as follows:
+- Example structure for JSON Data 1 (Market Analysis Data) is as follows:
 ```json
 {
   "timestamp": "2024-11-25T00:00:00",